K2568/K2s-Lists/create/performance/1.20.1-C5/(neo)forge.md

 [List of performance mods from TheUsefulLists](https://github.com/TheUsefulLists/UsefulMods/blob/main/Performance/Performance120.md#forge-120x)

+On 1.20.1 forge and neoforge mods are mostly interchangeable, try to avoid this if you can tho.

 If you are playing multiplayer:<br>
 Client mods are only needed on the client, you don't need to put this on a server.<br>
 Server mods are only needed on the server end, if you are hosting with essential or e4mc then install them on your client.<br>